K0stasCH/Level-Sets/README.md

 6. Neural approach to extract the SDF using the [SIREN](https://github.com/vsitzmann/siren) and perform collision detection using that SDF

 ## Approach for generating the SDF
-The SDF was implemend as 3D-Matrix and every element of it contains the distance from the nearest vertx.
+The SDF was implemend as 3D-Matrix and every element of it contains the distance from the nearest vertex.
 To perform this task very efficient, KD-Trees is utilised.

 ## Results
 The SDFs plotted with the help of Matlab <br />